The basic trigonometric identities are formed based on our understanding of the unit circle, reference triangles and angles.

 Note that the three identities above all involve squaring and the number 1.
 You can see the Pythagorean-Thereom relationship clearly if you consider the unit circle, where the angle is t, the “opposite” side is sin(t) = y, the “adjacent” side is cos(t) = x, and the hypotenuse is 1.

 (You may have noticed the radicals on the 1’s in the above.
 Yes, these simplify to just 1, so you can write things that way, too, and you certainly should do the simplification in your final hand-in answer.
 But notice how all the denominators are 2’s, and how the numerators go up or go down, 1, 2, 3.
-This can be helpful for remembering the trig values.)
+This can help remember the trig values.)